pkgforge-dev/RMG-AppImage-Enhanced/README.md

 ---

+**Disclaimer**

+The Official RMG AppImage releases are already very good since they use sharun, this repo was made mainly for [emuze](https://github.com/bmsuseluda/emuze) using the [debloated packages](https://github.com/pkgforge-dev/archlinux-pkgs-debloated) repo to reduce the size of the AppImage to nearly half.

+---

 AppImage made using [sharun](https://github.com/VHSgunzo/sharun), which makes it extremely easy to turn any binary into a portable package without using containers or similar tricks.

 **This AppImage bundles everything and should work on any linux distro, even on musl based ones.**